Table of Contents

 Feline Immunodeficiency Virus (FIV) is a virus that weakens a cat’s immune system.
-Although vets say that FIV is similar in structure to HIV (the human immunodeficiency virus) and causes a feline disease much like AIDS in humans, FIV infects only felines and is not zoonotic.
-FIV is referred to as a “lentivirus,” which means that it progresses very slowly, and many cats don’t show signs until several years later.
+It is similar in structure to HIV (the human immunodeficiency virus) and causes a feline disease much like AIDS in humans, but it infects only felines and is not zoonotic (transmitted from animals to humans).
+FIV is classified as a lentivirus, which means that it progresses very slowly, and many cats don’t show signs until several years later.
 Though it is surprisingly common — roughly 2% to 5% of cats become infected — it can be both prevented and managed.
-Cats diagnosed with FIV can live happily for years after, as long as the disease is consistently managed.
+Cats diagnosed with FIV can live happily for years after their diagnosis, as long as the disease is consistently managed.

 How is FIV contracted?